Finite-dimensional approximation properties for uniform Roe algebras: Preliminaries

+This lemma is essentially the same as \cite[Lemma 4.2]{RoeWillett}.
+The author gives its proof for the reader's convenience.

-\begin{proof} Suppose that $X$ does not have property A. Then $X$ does not have the operator norm localization property.
-It follows that the condition in Lemma \ref{Lemma quantifier} does not hold for the constant $c = 1/3$.
-For a subset $Y$ of $X$, denote by $P_Y$ the orthogonal projection from $\ell^2 X$ onto $\ell^2 Y$.
-There exists a controlled set $T$ satisfying condition $(\beta)^{\prime}$: for every controlled set $F$, there exists an operator $a \in E_T$ such that $\|a P_Y\| < \| a \| /3$ whenever $Y \subset X$ is $F$-bounded.
+\begin{proof} Suppose that $X$ does not have the operator norm localization property.
+By Lemma \ref{Lemma quantifier}, there exists a positive number $R$ such that condition ($\alpha$) does not hold for $c = 1/3$.
+For such $R$, we have condition ($\beta$): for every positive number $S$, there exists an operator $a \in E_R$ such that $\|a P_Y\| < \| a \| /3$ whenever the diameter of $Y \subset X$ is at most $S$.